 Magazines are full of images of men with rippling muscles, but creating your own version of the body beautiful can be much easier said than done.
-The fact is, many bodybuilders fall into bad habits when they’re trying to build mass and tone up.
+The fact is, many bodybuilders fall into bad habits when they’re trying to build mass and tone up, learn more at RFT.
 Here are five of the most common bodybuilding mistakes to watch out for.

 1) Ignore the importance of nutrition